DED9

 Real-time analysis

-Redis can be used with streaming solutions such as Apache Kafka and Amazon Kinesis as an in-memory data store for ingesting, and processing real-time data with sub-millisecond latency; Redis is an ideal choice for real-time analytics use cases such as social media, ad targeting, personalization, and IoT.
+Redis can be used with streaming solutions such as Apache Kafka and Amazon Kinesis as an in-memory data store for ingesting and processing real-time data with sub-millisecond latency; Redis is an ideal choice for real-time analytics use cases such as social media, ad targeting, personalization, and IoT.

 Redis data types

-Redis is a key-value store, but supports many types of data structures as values other than strings; A key in Redis is a secure binary string with a maximum size of 512MB.
+Redis is a key-value store that supports many types of data structures as values other than strings.
+A key in Redis is a secure binary string with a maximum size of 512 MB.

 In the following, we will also have explanations for the types of data that are supported in the values: